sakurazz/algorithms-with-illustrations/cornerstone/binary-search-tree.md

 * The right subtree of a node contains only nodes with keys greater than the node’s key.
 * The left and right subtree each must also be a binary search tree.

+### lists of fact

+- Inorder traversal of BST is an array sorted in the ascending order
+- To compute inorder traversal follow the direction `Left -> Node -> Right`.
+- **Successor** = "after node", i.e. the next node, or the smallest node after the current one.
+- **Predecessor** = "before node", i.e. the previous node, or the largest node before the current one.

 ## 典型应用

 - look up in O(nlogn)